openmediavault/openmediavault-docs/prerequisites.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A NAS system as means is a network oriented system, of course |omv| is the most flexible NAS system in the world and allows multiple ways of communication, this is becouse |omv| offers several modes of shared resources like RSYNC that do not depends on networking.
+A NAS system as means is a network oriented system, of course |omv| is the most flexible NAS system in the world and allows multiple ways of communication, this is because |omv| offers several modes of shared resources like RSYNC that do not depends on networking.
 But there are few key points:

 - The NAS write speed to storage is limited to the speed of your NAS computer NIC card.